 DATA WE COLLECT ABOUT YOU

-- Identity data including your first name and last name or similar identifier.
+- Identity data including first name, last name, job title and similar identifier, sector.

-- Contact data such as your email address or telephone number.
+- Contact data such as your email address, address, telephone number and social media address.

 HOW IS YOUR PERSONAL DATA COLLECTED?